csm-kb/csm-kb/README.md

 **Current Positions**
 - **Senior Software Engineer @ RTX**
+  - led the team that architected & built the next evolution of an automated self-serve internal developer platform, enabling dozens of teams across programs to manage AWS infra for hundreds of dev VMs and production runtimes + estimate & manage traceable costs across charge codes
   - owned, maintained, and cross-collaborated on satellite & ground station sims and systems for customers requiring M2C2 capabilities
-  - increased agility by mentoring fellow engineers on advanced tech (Docker, Kubernetes, AWS + more) and past experiences to solve more problems faster
+  - increased agility by mentoring engineers on commercial tech (Docker, Kubernetes, AWS + more) to solve problems faster

 - **Founder @ Omnith**
   - if I do contracting work, or build cool new products/technologies by myself or with a team that needs a business structure, it is often under this namesake!